jbossdemocentral/generic-demo-template/README.md

 ===========================
-You have seen amazing demos done by JBoss Technology Evangelists, but you want to create your own awesome demo to convince your friends, team and boss that your project is exactly what the doctor ordered.
-This template will provide the tools to setup simple, conisstent and easily repeatable demo projects and provide guidelines to allow you to consistently amaze and dazzle.
+You have seen amazing demos done by JBoss Technology Evangelists, but you want to create your own awesome demo to convince your friends, team and boss that your project is exactly what the doctor ordered?
+This template will provide the tools to setup simple, conisstent and easily repeatable demo projects.

 [JBoss Demo Central](https://jbossdemocentral.github.io) projects related to [JBoss BRMS](https://jbossdemocentral.github.io/#/brms), [JBoss BPM Suite](https://jbossdemocentral.github.io/#/bpms) and [JBoss Fuse](https://jbossdemocentral.github.io/#/fuse) are example projects that use this template.